fmarino-ipzs/eid-it-wallet-docs/docs/en/wallet-solution.rst

       - Sequence of Entity Statements that composes the Trust Chain related to the Relying Party.
       - `OID-FED`_ Section 4.3 *Trust Chain Header Parameter*.

-The body of the Wallet Attestation JWT MUST contain the following parameters:
+The body of the Wallet Attestation JWT MUST contain the following claims:

 .. list-table::
     :widths: 20 60 20